Nanasaki-Ai/HCMFN/README.md

           -ensemble120_xset.py
           -ensemble120_xsub.py

  The four .py files correspond to the score fusion of the four benchmarks.
 You can change the alpha to adjust the weights for different modalities.

+ For example, you can ensemble the results of the XSub, one of the benchmark of NTU RGB+D:

+    `python ensemble60_xsub.py`